-SC currently manages three companies, Sprott Resource Corp., Sprott Resource Lending Corp. and Sprott Power Corp.
+SC currently manages a small number of companies.
 The performance of the Corporation would be adversely affected by the unfavourable performance of one company.
-As well, the Managed Companies' investments and projects are concentrated in the natural resource sector.
+As well, the Managed Companies'

+investments and projects are concentrated in the natural resource sector.
 As a result, the Managed Companies' performance will be disproportionately subject to adverse developments in this particular sector.